-More than 60 big-screen TVs televise the latest games while you enjoy a menu of signature breakfasts, sandwiches, starters, and more in the expansive 2,500 square foot pub room or 5,200 square foot main bar and patio.
+Over 60 big-screen TVs televise the latest games while you enjoy a menu of signature breakfasts, sandwiches, starters, and more in the expansive 2,500 square foot pub room or 5,200 square foot main bar and patio.

 Tip: Blondies is one of the best sports bars for watching NFL in Las Vegas

-Watching a game at Blondies is an experience, topped off with beautiful, attentive servers that keep the drinks flowing.
+Watching a game at Blondies is an experience topped off with beautiful, attentive servers that keep the drinks flowing.
 Whether you’re in town watching the Super Bowl or feeling a bit of March Madness, the environment is ideal for your sports-watching experience.
 Blondies also doesn’t shy away from big events and is equipped to handle catered gatherings of up to 500 people.

 TAP Sports Bar

 While TVs are scattered all over this MGM Grand bar, it’s the 60-inch screen that serves as the focal point of game day.

 TAP Sports Bar is the place to be for all Golden Knight’s games, especially if you want a place that’s dishing out premium draft beers, bottled favorites, cocktails, and a full food menu.

 The interior is decked out in sports memorabilia from the greatest names in sports history, lending to an atmosphere perfect for game day.
 Rows of booths and tables offer great views of mounted televisions.

 You won’t miss a minute of the action at this energetic joint, located right next to one of Vegas’ best nightclubs, Hakkasan.